-Stress is a part of everyday life.
+Stress is part of everyday life.
 But too much stress can take a toll on your mind and body.
-Feeling stressed for long periods of time can lead to depression, increased anxiety, and even physical symptoms, like body aches.
+Feeling stressed for long periods can lead to depression, increased anxiety, and even physical symptoms, like body aches.
 One simple way to manage stress?
 Spending time in nature — or forest bathing.

 What is forest bathing?

 In 1982, the Japanese Ministry of Agriculture, Forestry, and Fisheries created the term shinrin-yoku, which translates to “forest bathing” or “absorbing the forest atmosphere.”
 The practice encourages people to simply spend time in nature — no actual bathing required.
-It’s also very low impact, which means you don’t have to go for intense trail runs or hikes.
+It’s also very low impact.
+That means you don’t have to go for intense trail runs or hikes.
 The goal of forest bathing is to live in the present moment while immersing your senses in the sights and sounds of a natural setting.

 The health benefits of forest bathing